puppetlabs/puppetlabs-kubernetes/README.md

 To run `kube_tool`, change to the [tools](https://github.com/puppetlabs/puppetlabs-kubernetes/tree/master/tooling) directory.

-To view the kube_tools help menu, run the `./kube_tool.rb` command to display:
+To view the kube_tool help menu, run the `./kube_tool.rb` command to display:

 ```puppet